francescobarbarulo/kubernetes-starter-pack/guides/lab05.md

     kubectl get deployments
     ```

     You should see `4/4` in the `READY` column.
-If not, run again the command above.
+If not, run the command above again.

 3. The change was applied, and you have 4 instances of the application available.
 Next, let’s check if the number of Pods changed: